backstage/backstage/docs/tutorials/quickstart-app-auth.md

 > ...
 ```

-4. The values to replace `xxx` above come from your oauth app setup.
+4. The values to replace `xxx` above come from your OAuth app setup.

 ```
 > Log into http://github.com